boldflight/BibleConverter/test_EPUB/output/ezek.md

 they brought him to prison
 so that his voice would not be heard any longer on the mountains of Israel.

+[10] “‘Your mother was like a vine in your vineyard, planted by water.
 It was fruitful and full of branches because it was well-watered.
 [11] Its boughs were strong, fit for rulers’ scepters; it reached up into the clouds.
 It stood out because of its height and its many branches.